araffin/srl-zoo/README.md

 - autoencoder: reconstruction loss, using current and next observation
 - vae: (beta)-VAE loss (reconstruction + kullback leiber divergence loss)
-- inverse: predict the action given current and next observation
+- inverse: predict the action given current and next state
-- forward: predict the next state given current observation and taken action
+- forward: predict the next state given current state and taken action
-- reward: predict the reward (positive or not) given current and next observation
+- reward: predict the reward (positive or not) given current and next state
 - priors: robotic priors losses (see "Learning State Representations with Robotic Priors")
 - triplet: triplet loss for multi-cam setting (see *Multiple Cameras* section)
-- reward-prior [Experimentatal] Maximise correlation between states and reward (does not makes sense for sparse reward)
+- reward-prior [Experimental] Maximise correlation between states and reward (does not make sense for sparse reward)

 All possible arguments can be display using `python train.py --help`.
 You can limit the training set size (`--training-set-size` argument), change the minibatch size (`-bs`), number of epochs (`--epochs`), ...